xquery-mode/oook-selector/README.md

 ```
 ## Usage

-Cider-jack-in to an uruk project by opening the project.clj file in
+Cider-jack-in to an uruk project by opening the `project.clj` file in
-Emacs and starting a cider repl by entering  C-c m j.
+Emacs and starting a cider repl by entering  `C-c m j`.
 Then you can try
-the oook-selector by entering C-c m There is help if you press '?'
+the oook-selector by entering  `C-c m`  There is help if you press `?`
 afterwards.

-Note: If you use an LW configuration service, first enter  C-c m g  to fetch the
+Note: If you use an LW configuration service, first enter  `C-c m g`  to fetch the
       configuration for the MarkLogic connection from the LW configuration service.

-With  C-c m x  you can just evaluate an xquery from a minibuffer.
+With  `C-c m x`  you can just evaluate an xquery from a minibuffer.

 All other commands have usually a lowercase version for the current database, and
 a UPPERCASE one for the modules database of the current session/connection.